Joezhouzmz/FlowPass/docs/DEMO_SCRIPT.md

 fees for a fixed amount of future exact-input volume, and returns to the base fee after the quota is used or the pass expires.

 The theme fit is Fee-Smoothing Hooks and Yield Systems.
-FlowPass does not directly insure impermanent loss; instead, it improves the LP yield side by turning recurring order-flow demand into upfront LP reserve, treasury revenue, and retained swap volume.
+FlowPass improves the LP yield side by turning recurring order-flow demand into upfront LP reserve, treasury revenue, and retained swap volume.